AuDigitalHealth/lingo/docs/design/architectural-decisions.md

 Rather than reinventing the wheel, the application should use Managed Service features wherever possible.
 This includes:

+- Snowstorm
 - Authoring Service
-- Snowstorm
-- IMS
-- CIS
+- Identity Management Service (IMS)
+- Component Identifier Service (CIS)

 Where possible the user is guided to the Managed Service, with linking in the UI to the relevant Managed Service pages.
 Where not possible, the application should replicate the Managed Service